 Where possible, consider using aliases and code names throughout the exercise.
-All commonly known terms that provide knowledge of the exercise should be avoided e.g., perhaps refer to the Red Team as the 'Street Kings' etc.
+All commonly known terms that provide knowledge of the exercise should be avoided.

-7.5 Critical Business Services and Scenarios
+5.5 Critical Business Services and Scenarios

 Business services are not an individual system but rather a composite of an FI's people, processes and technology supporting a service.